bigbluebutton/bigbluebutton.github.io/_posts/admin/2022-01-27-clusterproxy.md

 * It is *not* a full reverse proxy for all BigBlueButton-related traffic.
 Browser and BigBlueButton server will still exchange most of the traffic directly.
-* It is also *not* tied to Scalite.
+* It is also *not* tied to Scalelite.
 You can choose any other BigBlueButton loadbalancer of your choice.

 **Note:** The cluster proxy setup requires BigBlueButton 2.4.0 or later!